flambard/enet/README.md

     Port = port_number()
     ChannelCount = channel_count()
 ```
 Start a new peer on `Host` connecting to a remote host on address `IP:Port`.
-If a successful connect handshake has been completed, the calling process will receive a message `{enet, connect, local, {Host, Channels}, ConnectID}`.
+If a successful connect handshake has been completed, the `connect_fun` function is called and the `pid()` returned by that function will receive a message `{enet, connect, local, {Host, Channels}, ConnectID}`.

 ```erlang
 sync_connect_peer(Host, IP, Port, ChannelCount) -> {ok, {Peer, Channels}} | {error, atom()}